 The spa makes the perfect retreat when Broadway is busy with enthralled visitors.
 Offered here is a range of treatments, plus a good selection of spa day and membership packages.

-Subscribe to my email newsletter and get exclusive access to my itineraries.
-My weekly newsletter is filled with luxury travel inspiration, destination highlights and exclusive discounts.
+Subscribe to my email newsletter and get exclusive access to my itineraries, travel discounts, giveaways and plenty of travel inspiration.
 Get immediate access to my FREE Edinburgh itinerary when you subscribe.